input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 The wizard reads the file `partner-chains-cli-chain-config.json`.
 This file should be present and identical for every node participating in the chain.

-1. Start the wizard: `./partner-chains-cli create-chain-spec`
+1. Start the wizard: `./partner-chains-node wizards create-chain-spec`

 The wizard displays the contents of `chain_parameters` and `initial_permissioned_candidates` from the `partner-chains-cli-chain-config.json` file.
 You can manually modify these values before running this wizard.